 On this page, you can choose to have a return-path which allows visitors to respond.
 You can also use a confirmation message when the message has been read.
 These are both optional functions, but may be helpful if you want to track or have direct communication with recipients.
 Otherwise, you can leave them blank.

 Now, the PHP function will use the new settings to send messages.
 If you want to test it out for yourself, Custom Email Options comes with a “Test Email” tab in its settings.
-This demonstrates exactly how messages will appear through the PHP function.
+This demonstrates precisely how messages will appear through the PHP function.

 Using SMTP to Send Messages

-There are many reasons why people are using the PHP mail function less.
+There are many reasons why people are using the PHP mail function less often.
 Many companies find the messages are getting trapped in spam filters while some web hosting providers are removing the feature entirely for security reasons.
 In either case, a lot of developers find that SMTP is a much more stable way to process mail.

 Installing SMTP in WordPress forces the system to use the server to send messages rather than the website.
 This could cut down on traffic congestion of the site should there be a lot of visitors with messages being sent out.
-Of course this is only a real problem if the site is exceptionally busy.
+Of course, this is only a real problem if the site is exceptionally busy.